oroce/web-development-workshop/introduction.md

 I'm Robert Oroszi.
 You can find me anywhere with the nickname `oroce` (pronounce like oro-sea)

-Cofounder and CTO at Intellyo
+Co-founder and CTO at Intellyo

 ???
-Intellyo is a budapest and vienna based, colocated startup with 20 ppl.
+Intellyo is a Budapest and Vienna-based, colocated startup with 20 ppl.
 ---

 class: middle, center
 # A few things about me

-I'm technically not engineer, I have MSc in business informatics.
+I'm technically not an engineer, I have MSc in business informatics.

 ---
 # A few things about me